devmfc/debian-on-amlogic/README.md

 Minimal Debian and Ubuntu Linux images for Amlogic based OTT TV-boxes with mainline Linux LTS kernel.
 Boots the kernel with vendor u-boot, so without the use of a chain loaded u-boot.

 ## Current images:
-- Debian Bookworm (v12) with Linux kernel 6.6.1
+- Debian Bookworm (v12) with Linux kernel 6.6.8
-- Ubuntu Mantic (v23.10)  with Linux kernel 6.6.1
+- Ubuntu Mantic (v23.10)  with Linux kernel 6.6.8

 ## New boxes since this release:
+- Vontar X4 (S905X4, thus experimental)
+- X96 Max Plus A5
--
+- X96 Max Plus 2101W

 ## Tested TV-boxes with box specific DTB (bluetooth / leds / vfd display)
 - A95X (S905)